-Volkswagen UK have had consistently brilliant TV adverts for as long as I can remember; but Night Driving is one of their finest.
+Volkswagen have had consistently brilliant TV adverts for as long as I can remember, but Night Driving is one of their finest.

-The ad is beautifully shot and Richard Burton’s narration of Under Milk Wood by Dylan Thomas works wonderfully with the soundtrack which is by Cliff Martinez from the soundtrack to the film Solaris.
+The ad is beautifully shot, and Richard Burton’s narration of Under Milk Wood by Dylan Thomas works so well with “ Don’t Blow It” from Cliff Martinez’s Solaris soundtrack that it’s as if they were written for each other.

-I will admit to having watched this advert more than once whilst I was choosing and waiting for my Golf.
+I will admit to having watched this advert more than once whilst I was waiting for my new Golf to be delivered.

-The full text of Under Milk Wood is available from Project Gutenberg, but here are the sections used in the ad; although you may not sound quite as good as Richard Burton:
+The full text of Under Milk Wood is available from Project Gutenberg, but here are the sections used in the ad, although you may not sound quite as sonorous as you read it.

 And all the people of the lulled and dumbfound town are sleeping now.